-For those less confident in their modus operandi, those who are still searching for answers, high-minded responses may obfuscate the truth as to why we enjoy doing it.
-The truth may be that we know the path to achieving laughter through the various pitches and rhythms made available to us in movies and primetime sitcoms, but some of us reach a point when we’ve so thoroughly mastered that template so well that it now bores us.
+For those less confident in their modus operandi, high-minded responses might answer the question in such a way that the recipient considers us more intelligent, but they obfuscate the truth as to why we enjoy doing it.
+The truth may be that we know the path to achieving laughter through the various pitches and rhythms made available to us in movies and primetime sitcoms, but some of us reach a point when that master template bores us.
 Others may recognize, at some point in their lives, that they don’t have the wherewithal to match the delivery that friends employ, particularly those friends with gameshow host personalities.
 For these people, the raison d’être of Kaufman’s idiot may offer an end run around traditional modes of comedy.
-Some employ these tactics as a means of standing out and above the fray, while others enjoy the superiority-through-inferiority psychological base this mindset produces.
-The one certain truth is that most find themselves unable to identify the reason behind what they do.
-They just know they like it, and they continue to like it, no matter how many poison-tipped arrows come their way.
+Some employ these tactics as a means of standing out and above the fray, while others enjoy the superiority-through-inferiority psychological base this mindset procures.
+The one certain truth is that most find themselves unable to identify the exact reason why they do what they do.
+They just know they enjoy it, and they will continue to continue it no matter how many poison-tipped arrows come their way.

-An acquaintance of mine learned of my devotion to this lifestyle when she overheard me contrast it in a conversation with a third party.
+An acquaintance of mine learned of my devotion to this method when she overheard me contrast it in a conversation with a third party.
 What she heard was a brief display of intellectual prowess that crushed her previous characterization of me.
 When I turned back to her to continue the discussion she and I were having prior to the interruption, her mouth was hanging open, and her eyes were wide.
-The remark she made in that moment was one she repated on any incident thereafter:
+The remark she made in that moment was one she repeated throughout our friendship.

 “I am onto you now.
 You are not as dumb as you pretend to be.”

 The delicious moment occurred seconds later, when it dawned on her that what she thought she figured out made no sense in conventional constructs.
 Most people pretend to be smart, not the other way around.
 No one pretends that they are dumb or inferior.
-As she looked at me, her expression appeared to mirror mine, as it dawned on her that the epiphany was not as comprehensive as she first believed.
+As she looked at me, her expression changed, as it dawned on her that her revelation was not as comprehensive as she first believed.

-The pause before her second sentence gave birth to the expression every idiot strives to achieve.
-The pride of figuring me out faded as she realized that everything she thought she figured out brought more questions to the fore.
+The pause before her second sentence gave birth to an expression every idiot strives to achieve, as the pride of figuring me out faded, and she realized that everything she thought she figured out only brought more questions to the fore.
 I imagined that something of a flowchart developed in her mind to explain everything I did and said to that point, and that each flowchart ended in a rabbit hole that once entered into would place her in a variety of vulnerable positions, including the beginning.
-She pursued me after that, just to inform me that she was onto the whole thing I was doing, until it became obvious that I was no longer the primary audience of her pleas.
+She pursued me after that, just to inform me that she was onto what I was doing, until it became obvious that she was the primary audience of her pleas.

 The point is that if you devote yourself to this mindset, and you try your hardest not to let your opponents see the stitches, you can convince some of the people, some of the times, that you are an idiot.

-Some of us bought every VHS tape, book, and album that carried his name.
-We read everything we could about him online, trying to discern how he became such an idiot.
-We learned why he chose to go against the advice of those in the know and if it was possible for us to follow his indefinable passion to the end.
+Some present and future idiots purchased every VHS tape, book, and album that carried Andy Kaufman’s name, and we read everything we could find about him online, trying to unlock the mystery of his effect on us.
+We wanted those who knew him best to tell us why he chose to go against the advice of those in the know and if it was possible for us to follow his indefinable passion to the end.
 We followed his examples and teachings in the manner of disciples, until it became a lifestyle.
-Andy Kaufman led us to believe that we could confuse the serious world just enough to lead to some seminal moments in our pursuit of the idiotic life, based on the reactions of our audience.
+Andy Kaufman led us to believe that if we could confuse the sensibilities of serious world just enough, it could lead to some seminal moments in our pursuit of the idiotic life.

 Most of our friends considered it being weird for the sake of being weird, but they didn’t recognize the depth charges until they detonated.
-Some didn’t see any humor involved in our bits even then.
-Some of them didn’t want to have anything to do with us after repeated displays of this.
-They were so confused and irritated that they found themselves confronted, once again, by the question of why we do it.
+Some didn’t see any humor inherent in our bits even then.
+Some of them didn’t want to have anything to do with us after repeated displays, and others were so confused and irritated that they found themselves confronted, once again, by the question of why we do it.
 It’s possible that the majority of us will never be able to answer that question to anyone’s satisfaction, least of all our own, but we know we like it, and we know we will continue to do it.

-If your goal of the reader is to have others consider you funny, you should not follow the above advice.
-Instead, you should learn how to incorporate your responses into conversations by putting acute focus on the beats and rhythms of your delivery.
-Quality humor, like quality music, must offer pleasing beats and rhythms that find a comfortable home in the audience’s mind.
-After achieving that, the joke teller might want to repeat the well-honed rhythms and patterns of sitcoms and comedians that everyone knows and loves.
-If the joke teller leads into the punchline with perfect rhythms and beats, and executes the punchline with perfectly, the audience’s reward will be a shot of dopamine, and the joke teller’s reward is the resulting laughter.
+If the goal of the reader is to have others consider them funny, following this advice will only lead to heartache and headaches.
+Instead, they should put acute focus on the beats and rhythm of their delivery and learn how to incorporate them into their responses.
+Quality humor, like quality music, must offer pleasing beats and rhythms that find a familiar home in the audience’s mind.
+To achieve this level of familiarity, there are few resources as great as the sitcoms and standup comedians everyone knows and loves.
+If the joke teller leads into the punchline with a familiar rhythm and lands on the line in a familiar beat, the audience’s reward for figuring out that beat will be a shot of dopamine, and the joke teller’s reward is the resulting laughter.

-If, however, the goal is to be an unfunny idiot that receives no immediate laughter, you still need to follow the rules of comedy regarding the beats and rhythm of humor, and you may need to know them even better than truly funny people do.
-As any gifted practitioner of the art of idiocy will tell those willing to listen, it is far more difficult to find a way to distort and destroy people’s perception of conventional humor than it is to abide by it.
+If, however, the goal is to be an unfunny idiot that receives no immediate laughter, the joke teller still needs to follow the rules of comedy regarding the beats and rhythm of humor, and they may need to know them even better than truly funny people do.
+As any gifted practitioner of the art of idiocy will tell those willing to listen, it is far more difficult to find a way to distort and destroy the perception of conventional humor than it is to abide by it.
 This takes practice and practice in the art of practice.
-It takes an ear tuned to the rhythm and beats of a conversation or situation, and it takes a lot of trial and error.

 The rewards for being a total idiot are far and few between.
-If the joke teller manages to achieve total destruction or distortion of what others know to be the beats and rhythm of humor, the joke teller may encounter a sympathetic soul who considers them such an idiot that they take some time out of their day to advise the joke teller about the beats and rhythm of their delivery.
-For the most part, however, the rewards idiots receive are damage to our reputations as potentially funny people.
-Some might dismiss us as strange.
-Others may regard us as weird.
+If we achieve total destruction or distortion of what others know to be the beats and rhythm of humor, a sympathetic soul might consider us such an idiot that they might take some time out of their day to advise us about our beats and the rhythm of our delivery.
+For the most part, however, the rewards idiots receive are damage to their reputations as potentially funny people.
+Most will dismiss us as weird, and others might even categorically dismiss us as strange.
+Still others will dismiss us as idiots who know nothing about making people laugh.
+“We don’t,” we will confess.
+“That’s why we’re here.”
 Most will want to have little to nothing to do with us.
-Women might claim they don’t want to date us, declaring, “I prefer nice, funny guys.
+Women, in particular, might claim they don’t want to date us, declaring, “I prefer nice, funny guys.
 You?
 I’m sorry to say this, but you’ve said so many weird things that … I kind of consider you an idiot.”